Free stock video footage sites:

 Depositphotos contains royalty free videos and images and premium services where you can pay for the right to use content too.
 At last count, there were at least 80 million vectors, videos, royalty free photos, graphics et cetera.
 Each category within the Depositphotos library is laden with options.

-Depositphotos offers a wide range of 4K stock videos as well as 4K royalty free footages.
+Depositphotos offers a wide range of 4K stock videos as well as free 4K stock footages.
 Users can search for videos according to any number of category tags such as 4K video, lifestyle, 4K Ultra HD, factory work, nature, woman and so forth.

 The company offers a comprehensive set of video plans for individuals including SD (240p/480p), HD (720p/1080p) and Ultra HD (4K), with different pricing options for premium subscribers.
 Video downloads with Depositphotos are valid for a year after they have been purchased.